woolph/quality-check-gradle-plugin/README.md

 ### Dependency Check
 #### Suppression file
-With the help of the suppression file (usually located here `{projectDir}\dependency-check-suppression.xml`) you can suppress either false positives or vulnerabilites you want to ignore for now.
+With the help of the suppression file (usually located here `{projectDir}\dependency-check-suppression.xml`) you can suppress either false positives or vulnerabilities you want to ignore for now.

 Please make sure to either mark these suppression entries with a FALSE-POSITIVE "tag" or with an expiration date because there's a task `checkSuppressionFile` which is performed before `dependencyCheckAnalyze` and checks the suppression file provided for "inappropriate" suppression entries.
 An entry is considered appropriate it
-* it contains a FALSE POSTIVE "tag" in the notes, which indicates that the suppressed vulnerability is not affecting the application,
+* it contains a FALSE POSITIVE "tag" in the notes, which indicates that the suppressed vulnerability is not affecting the application,
-* or it has an expiration date which is not farther way than the maxSuppressionUntil (usually a year from now).
+* or it has an expiration date which is not further way than the maxSuppressionUntil (usually a year from now).
 Passing the expiration date disables the suppression entry, forcing you to reevaluate the vulnerability.
-Therefore this expiring suppression may be useful for vulnerabilities that, for some reason, cannot be fixed right away.
+Therefore, this expiring suppression may be useful for vulnerabilities that, for some reason, cannot be fixed right away.

 ##### Generate a suppression file from
-There is also a task which allows you to generate a new suppression file containing all the suppressions of the original suppression file which are still necessary (suppression entries which do not apply anymore are removed) adding new suppression entries for each vulnerability found in the dependencyCheck report (so, please make sure to perform the `dependencyCheckAnalyze` task beforehand).
+There is also a task which allows you to generate a new suppression file containing all the suppression entries of the original file which are still necessary (suppression entries which aren't needed anymore are removed) adding new suppression entries for each vulnerability found in the dependencyCheck report (so, please make sure to perform the `dependencyCheckAnalyze` task beforehand).